Jtachan/py-coding-hints/docs/package-development.md

 * How to separate the modules
 * How to name the modules

-As a good practice to keep everything tidy up, these are the keypoints I recommend:
+As a good practice to keep everything tidy up, these are the key points I recommend:

 - Module's names should be in `snake_case` in reference to what they contain.
 - Any new class that potentially can be used in multiple places should be stored at its own module.